 Founded in 2002 by Chef Emeril Lagasse and his wife Alden,

 Emeril Lagasse Foundation is a 501c(3) public charity headquartered in New Orleans.
-Our mission is to create opportunities to inspire, mentor and enable youth to reach their full potential through culinary, nutrition, and arts education.
+Our mission is to create opportunities to inspire, mentor and enable youth to reach their full potential.

 We support thousands of youth each year through three programs: the Community Grants program, Emeril’s Culinary Garden & Teaching Kitchen, and the Aaron Sanchez Impact Fund.